Donderstal/IRL_RPG/README.md

 ### LOG

+#### MAY 11, 2020
+* New interface for textboxes in game
+* Improved dynamic textbox sizing
+* Removing the awfully complex old speechbubble code

 #### MAY 4, 2020
 * Dynamic globals based on screen height allow for responsive sizing
 * Rearranging the main UI buttons